 While the Mercedes G-Class is well-known for its off-road capabilities, the camper adds another dimension for remote and extended travel.
 And because adventure begins where the pavement ends, EarthCruiser Escape is fitted with standard 13,500 lb. winches mounted in the front and rear.

-EarthCruiser says that lithium battery technology “powers all requirements and recharges the electrical systems through solar panels when stationary, or via the 120 Amp vehicle alternator system when on the move.”
+EarthCruiser says that lithium battery technology powers and recharges electrical systems via stationary solar panels, or with the 120 Amp vehicle alternator system while on the move.
 The cab features an integrated air conditioner while a separate rear-mounted unit helps campers keep their cool.